mateuszwlosek/azure-pulumi-example/README.md

 ### Pulumi
 [Create a pulumi account or log in into an existing one](https://app.pulumi.com/signin)
-In settings generate new access token and save it somewhere
+In settings generate new access token and save it somewhere.
 ![image](https://user-images.githubusercontent.com/15820051/106800741-2a271f80-6661-11eb-837b-6b4012c596a8.png)
 [Install Pulumi (Optional)](https://www.pulumi.com/docs/get-started/install/)